bounded-systems/dev-contracts/README.md

 ## Design by Contract

-This section defines the explicit contracts between components in the `pushd-devtools` system.
+This section defines the explicit contracts between components in the `DevContracts` system.
 These contracts establish the responsibilities, expectations, and guarantees between the various parts of the system.

 ### Component Contracts

-#### pushd-devtools Repository Contract
+#### DevContracts Repository Contract

 **Provides:**